FULL-TIME offers you an easy way to manage your football leagues online.

 If England get through to the knock-out stages, will my tickets still be posted?

-If you are successfully allocated knock-out tickets and England reach that particular stage, all ticketholders will be required to collect their tickets in person in Russia.
+If you were successfully allocated knock-out tickets and England reach that particular stage, all ticket-holders will be required to collect their tickets in person in Russia.

 Please be aware that tickets for conditional knockout tickets i.e. they are dependent on England reaching that particular stage of the tournament will be subject to a 10% handling fee.
 This is a fee FIFA have introduced and cannot be removed.